Litee/quick-mute-chrome-extension/README.md

 1. Activate developer mode (required for next step)
 1. Install extension as unpacked.
 Point to `build` folder.

-Ping me if you liked this extension and I may consider publishing it to the wide audience.
+Ping me if you liked this extension and I may consider publishing it into Chrome Web Store.

 ## Disclaimers